maitruongson-vn107/EPL-1819-Dashboard/README.md

 # EPL-1819-Dashboard
+**OTH Regensburg (Summer Semester 2022)** \
+**"Knowledge Graphs" Course - Individual Project** \
 Dashboard showing information about English Premier League season 2018-2019, via Neo4j Graph Database

 **ABOUT THE PROJECT**

+English Premier League is one of the top national league in Europe as well as all over the world.

+For the "Knowledge Graphs" course at OTH summer 2022, I created a dashboard application which provides information about EPL season 2018-2019, using neo4j as the local database server.

 **STEPS TO RUN THE APPLICATION**